 Celebrations of motherhood go back to the ancient Greeks and Romans.
-The Greeks had festivals honoring Rhea and Cybele, known as the mother goddesses, and the Romans celebrated mothers during the festival of Hilaria.
+The Greeks had festivals honoring Rhea and Cybele, known as the mother goddesses.
+The Romans, on the other hand, celebrated mothers during the festival of Hilaria.

-Throughout history, there have been in the USA many attempts by a few people to create a holiday that honors all Mothers.
+Throughout history, there have been many attempts by a few people in America to create a holiday that honors all Mothers.

-In 1870, Howe, being part of the Suffragette movement, thought that women, and especially mothers, should unite to advocate for world peace during a period of war.
+In 1870, Howe, part of the Suffragette movement, thought that women, especially mothers, should unite to advocate for world peace during a war period.
 For this, she wrote the Mother's Day Proclamation, where she stated that women had the responsibility to shape society at a political level.

-In 1872 she unsuccessfully tried to create a celebration of Mother's Day for Peace, to happen annually on June 2nd.
+In 1872, she unsuccessfully tried to create a celebration of Mother's Day for Peace, to take place annually on June 2nd.

-Success arrived in the 1900s through the efforts of Anna Jarvis, the daughter of Ann Reeves Jarvis.
-After her mother's death, and wishing to honor her efforts of creating a special way to celebrate mothers, Jarvis set forth and fought for an official day where the sacrifices and achievements of mothers could be commemorated.
+Success finally arrived in the 1900s through the efforts of Anna Jarvis, the daughter of Ann Reeves Jarvis.
+After her mother's death of her, in an attempt to honor her efforts of creating a special way to celebrate mothers, Jarvis set forth and fought for an official day where the sacrifices and achievements of mothers could be celebrated.

-She won the support of a businessman named John Wanamaker, and in 1908 the first celebration of Mother's Day took place in a church in Virginia.
+She won the support of a Philadelphia businessman named John Wanamaker, and in 1908 the first celebration of Mother's Day took place in the Andrews Methodist Episcopal Church in West Virginia.

 Not content, and with the belief that society was biased towards male achievements, Anna Jarvis believed that Mother's Day should be added to the holidays' calendar.
 With this in mind, she campaigned with politicians and sent letters to newspapers advocating for the day to be made official.

-By 1912 many states had already adopted Mother's Day as a holiday, but Anna's fight was fruitful in 1914 when President Woodrow Wilson officialized Mother's Day as a holiday to be celebrated on the second Sunday of May.
+By 1912 many states had already adopted Mother's Day as a holiday.
+However, Anna's fight was fruitful in 1914 when President Woodrow Wilson officialized Mother's Day as a holiday to be celebrated on the second Sunday of May.

-The tradition of gifting mothers on this holiday has prevailed, and people treat their mothers to flowers, chocolates, jewellery and even spa visits.
+The tradition of gifting mothers on this holiday has prevailed, and people treat their mothers to flowers, chocolates, jewelry, and even spa visits.

 Most people will also take their mothers out for dinner, making this the busiest day for restaurants in America.

 Cards have also become a huge part of Mother's Day, with card companies selling cards with lovely Mother's Day quotes.
-Because of this, the holiday has become the third-largest day for card sending in the country.
+Due to this, the holiday has become the third-largest day for card sending in the country.